List of Marthandavarma characters: Subhadra

-Subhadra is also mentioned as Chembakam Akka.
-Subhadra is the daughter of Thirumukhathu Pillai and Kundamon Pillai's maternal niece.
+Subhadra, also known as Chembakam Akka, is the daughter of Thirumukhathu Pillai and Kudamon Pillai's maternal niece.
 She is the half-sister of Ananthapadmanabhan.

-Subhadra is described as a woman of 25 years of age, who is as beautiful as a fairy.
-She was married to a relative of Kudamon Pillai, however they got separated after living together for six months as a relationship was alleged between her and Padmanabhan Thambi.
-She is bold and determined to take revenge on those who spoiled her marital life.
-She helps Marthanda Varma to escape from the plans of conspirators.
-She is killed by Kudamon Pillai.
+Subhadra is portrayed as a 25-year-old woman, known for her fairy-like beauty.
+She was married to a relative of Kudamon Pillai, but their marriage ended after six months due to allegations of a relationship between her and Padmanabhan Thambi.

+Fierce and determined, Subhadra seeks revenge against those who ruined her marital life.
+She plays a key role in helping Marthanda Varma escape from the conspirators' schemes.
+Ultimately, she is killed by Kudamon Pillai.

 Padmanabhan Thambi

-Padmanabhan Thambi is also mentioned as Shri Rayi Padmanabhan Thambi / Pappu Thambi / Thambi.
-Padmanabhan Thambi is the elder son of the king Rama Varma.
-Thambi is described as a man with well built body and fair complexion, he has an affinity to wear ornaments.
-He yearns for beautiful woman and has relationships with Sivakami and a paramour of Ezhamkudi (Seventh house).
-He wants to become the next king, after the period of his father, Rama Varma.
-He desires to have Subhadra and Parukutty in relationships.
+Padmanabhan Thambi, also referred to as Shri Rayi Padmanabhan Thambi, Pappu Thambi, or simply Thambi, is the elder son of King Rama Varma.

+Thambi is portrayed as a well-built man with a fair complexion, known for his fondness for wearing ornaments.
+He has a strong desire for beautiful women and is involved in relationships with Sivakami and a paramour from Ezhamkudi (Seventh House).

+Ambitious and power-hungry, Thambi aspires to ascend the throne after his father's reign.
+He also harbours desires for Subhadra and Parukutty.

 Sundrayyan

-Sundrayyan is also mentioned as Pulamadan.
-Sunadaryyan, a man of 40 years, is the son of a Brahmin from Madurai and a Marava lady.
-He married the niece of Kalakkutty.
-He is described as main conspirator who contrives to make Thambi as the next king.
-He arranges the marriage proposal of Thambi to Parukutty.
-He is killed by Beram Khan at Manakkadu.
+Sundarayyan, also known as Pulamadan, is a 40-year-old man, born to a Brahmin from Madurai and a Marava woman.
+He is married to the niece of Kalakkutty.

+Sundarayyan is portrayed as the chief conspirator, orchestrating plans to secure Thambi's succession to the throne.
+He also arranges a marriage proposal between Thambi and Parukutty.
+His schemes come to an end when he is killed by Beram Khan at Manakkadu.

 Parukutty

-Parukutty is also mentioned as Parvathi Amma / Parvathi Pillai / Thankam.
-Parukutty is the daughter of Karthyayani Amma and Ugran Kazhakkoottathu Pillai.
-She is described as a beauty of 16 years of age with a considerable height.
-She is slim and fair as Magnolia champaca.
-She has studied Mathematics, Amarakosha and Sidharoopa.
-She is exceptionally fluent in reciting Ramayana in her sweet voice.
-She is in love with Ananthapadmanabhan.
-Padmanabhan Thambi wanted to have a relationship with her.
+Parukutty, also known as Parvathi Amma, Parvathi Pillai, or Thankam, is the daughter of Karthyayani Amma and Ugran Kazhakkoottathu Pillai.

+Parukutty is depicted as a 16-year-old girl, notable for her considerable height, slim figure, and fair complexion, resembling the Magnolia champaca flower.
+She is well-versed in Mathematics, Amarakosha, and Sidharoopa.
+Additionally, she possesses an exceptional talent for reciting the Ramayana in her melodious voice.

+She is deeply in love with Ananthapadmanabhan.
+However, Padmanabhan Thambi also desires a relationship with her.

 Beeram Khan

-Maternal nephew of householder, who is a relative of Kudamon Pillai.
-He married Subhadra, with whom he breaks up after believing the false news about her relationships with other men, especially Padmanabhan Thambi.
-He later gets converted into Islam as Beeram Khan and marries Fathima.
-When Ananthapadmanabhan is found at Panchavan forest, he persuades to nurse after seeing the former's resemblance to his first wife.
-He kills Sundarayyan for the deeds, latter did to separate him from Subhadra.
+The maternal nephew of a householder, who is a relative of Kudamon Pillai, marries Subhadra.
+However, he separates from her after believing false rumours about her relationships with other men, particularly Padmanabhan Thambi.

+Later, he converts to Islam, adopts the name Beeram Khan, and marries Fathima.
+When he discovers Ananthapadmanabhan in the Panchavan forest, he is moved by the latter's resemblance to his first wife, Subhadra, and arranges for his care.

+He eventually kills Sundarayyan, holding him responsible for the schemes that led to his separation from Subhadra.